AlexKent3141/sdl-android-framework/README.md

 # Framework for developing Android apps using the SDL
 Developing Android apps using C (or C++) is a bit of a nightmare given the dependency landscape.
 This repo contains a working SDL-based example + a Dockerfile to get started.

+The emphasis in this repo is to do everything from the command line.
+I like to avoid using heavy IDEs like Android Studio.

 ## Workflow
 1. Build the docker container (e.g. `docker build . -t android-dev` in the root directory)
 2. Start the docker container and mount the `SDL_helloworld` folder (e.g. `docker run -v ./SDL_helloworld:/root/SDL_helloworld -it android-dev:latest /bin/bash`)